 We presently do not have a dividend policy.
-In April 2019, we distributed for the first time a cash dividend of \$0.45 per share (approximately \$24.9 million in the aggregate).
-Following receipt of the settlement amount from Comtech, in December 2020 we distributed a cash dividend of \$0.36 per share (approximately \$20 million in total), and in January 2021 (following receipt of court approval) we distributed an additional cash dividend of \$0.63 per share (approximately \$35 million).
-We have not adopted a general policy regarding the distribution of dividends and make no statements as to the distribution of dividends in the foreseeable future.
-The terms of some of our financing arrangements restrict us from paying dividends to our shareholders and require prior approval of certain banks which provide us with credit facilities and guarantees.
-Israeli law limits the distribution of cash dividend will not render us unable to meet our current or foreseeable obligations when due.
+In April 2019, we distributed for the first time a cash dividend of 0.45 per share (approximately 24.9 million in the aggregate).
+Following receipt of the settlement amount from Comtech, in December 2020 we distributed a cash dividend of 0.36 per share (approximately 20 million in total), and in January 2021 (following receipt of court approval) we distributed an additional cash dividend of 0.63 per share (approximately 20 million in total), and in January 2021 (following receipt of court approval) we distributed an additional cash dividend of 0.63 per share (approximately 20 million).
+We have not adopted a general policy regarding the distribution of dividends and make no of certain banks which provide us with credit facilities and guarantees.
+Israeli law limits the distribution of cash dividends to the greater of retained earnings or earnings generated over the two most recent years, in either case provided that we reasonably believe that the dividend will not render us unable to meet our current or foreseeable obligations when due.
 Notwithstanding the foregoing, dividends may be paid with the approval of a court (such as in the case of the January 2021 dividend), provided that there is no reasonable concern that such dividend distribution will prevent the company from satisfying its current and foreseeable obligations, as they become due.
 Our Articles of Association provide that no dividends shall be paid otherwise than out of our profits and that any such dividend shall carry no interest.
-For information regarding taxation of dividend, see ITEM 10.E - "Additional Information - Taxation - Israeli Tax Consequences of Holding Our Stock - Dividends".
+For information regarding taxation of dividend, see Item 10.E - "Additional Information - Taxation - Israeli Tax Consequences of Holding Our Shares - Dividends".